-Name of the party and nature of relationship Triton Valves Hong Kong Limited (Wholly Owned Subsidiary Company) Anuradha M Gokarn (Key Managerial Personnel) Nature of contracts / arrangements / transactions Purchases of Goods and Services Sales of Goods and Services Rent Received Duration of the contracts/arrangements/ transactions Ongoing Ongoing Ongoing Salient terms of the contracts or arrangements or transactions including the Value: Value: (In lakhs) For 2024-25 NIL Value: (In lakhs) For 2024-25 NIL The Company has entered into a Rental Agreement with Mrs. Anuradha M Gokarn for a period of eleven months subject to an increase amount of 5% on every renewal.
+Name of the party and nature of relationship ne of the party and nature of relationship Triton Valves Hong Kong (Wholly Owned Subsidiary Nature of contracts / arrangements / transactions Purchases of Goods and Services Sales of Goods and Services Rent Received Duration of the contracts/arrangements/ transactions Ongoing Ongoing Ongoing Salient terms of the contracts or arrangements or transactions including the Value: Value: (In lakhs) For 2024-25 NIL Value: (In lakhs) For 2024-25 NIL The Company has entered into a Rental Agreement with Mrs. Anuradha M Gokarn for a period of eleven months subject to an increase amount of 5% on every renewal.
 Value: (In lakhs) For 2024-25 INR 5.84/- Date(s) of approval by the Board: 14 th February, 2025 14 th February, 2025 14 th February, 2025 Amount (payable)/receivable (INR in lakhs.)
 NIL NIL (450.00)